B6Infinity/udp_video_client_android/README.md

 ## About Us

-This project is created by the Students of IIITDM Jabalpur under the mentorship of **Dr. Punnet Tandon**.
+This project is created by the Students of IIITDM Jabalpur under the mentorship of **Prof. Punnet Tandon** and **Prof. Pritee Khanna**.